ABC Classic 2

 ABC Classic 2 is an Australian classical music internet radio station available internationally online.
 It is operated by the ABC Classic team at the Australian Broadcasting Corporation (ABC).

 History

 ABC Classic 2, a music-only talk-free streaming station, was established in June 2014.
-ABC Classic 2 is managed and programmed by the ABC Classic FM team.
+ABC Classic 2 is managed and programmed by the ABC Classic team.
 ABC Classic 2 broadcasts only via an online stream and is available on the ABC's Android and iOS apps.

 The first song played on ABC Classic 2 was Australian composer Nigel Westlake’s Penguin Ballet from his Antarctica Suite, performed by the Tasmanian Symphony Orchestra and Timothy Kain.

 Programming

 Classic 2 specialises in streaming popular styles of classical music.
 The music on Classic 2 is performed exclusively by leading Australian orchestras, ensembles and soloists.
 No opera or vocal works are included in the playlist.
 During daytime and evenings Classic 2 typically broadcasts short excerpts from the classical repertoire, for example single movements from full symphonies.